amitnino/superduper-fullstack-shopping-site/README.md

 ### What are we brewing here?

-I used Angular 2+ frame work for the frontend, for my database I used MongoDb.
+I used Angular 2+ frame work for the frontend, for the Api I used ExpressJS and Mongoose Libraries, for my database I used MongoDb.

 #